May these meritorious virtues

 - Triple Gem

 (which includes enlightened beings, who do not need our merits, to whom we express our great gratitude, by practising the Dharma well)

 (which includes beings of all realms – hell-beings, hungry ghosts, animals, humans, asuras and gods)

 The three upper realms are thus already included in the verse.
-Generally, ‘fourfold gratitude’ is taken to include the upper realms (which are more fortunate), which complements ‘the three lower realms’ (which are less fortunate).
+Generally, the ‘four weighty sources of kindness’ is taken to include the upper realms (which are more fortunate), which complements the ‘three paths’ (which are less fortunate).
 Together, they include all in the universe.
 In the practice of sharing merits, it is customary to include all beings as beneficiaries, as a practice of cultivating universal generosity and compassion.
 Even when we wish to share merits with specific individuals, it is best to do so after sharing with all beings (which would also include those individuals).
 The practice of sharing merits of all beings is meritorious in itself, creating more merits to share with more!